susheel7783/Google-BigQuery-PostgreSQL-_-Big-Query-for-Data-Analysis/README.md

 ## and in advanced option  you can give number of error allowed and it will ignore this number of error
 <img width="1599" height="899" alt="image" src="https://github.com/user-attachments/assets/789c4b51-1a06-455f-9f51-98d5b752c9dd" />
+# and you can give 1 for skip header row